dehadeaaryan/data-mining-visualization-gp/README.md

 This project involves selecting a real-life dataset and analyzing it using three different machine learning models.
 Our aim is to compare model performances through quantitative metrics, visualizations, and detailed code walkthroughs.

-## Problem Statement

-Predict the finishing position of a driver in a race using historical performance and race data.
-The model will use features like starting position, qualifying performance, driver age, number of laps, race year, and round number as inputs.
-Random Forest Regression is chosen because it can effectively capture nonlinear relationships and interactions among variables, thereby providing robust predictions and insight into which factors most influence the finishing position.

 ## Project Components

 ### Part I: Check-Up

-- **Dataset:** To be selected.
-- **Problem Definition:** To be defined.
+- **Dataset:** `data.csv` (columns include: team_name, driver_code, driver_nationality, circuit_name, year, round, starting_position, finishing_position, laps, qualifying_mean, driver_age, driver_dnf, car_dnf)
+- **Problem Definition:** Predict the finishing position of a driver in a race using historical racing data.
+- **Plan:**
-- **Plan:** Identify and implement three specific machine learning models (one per member) with partial code for each.
+  - Each team member will implement one of three machine learning models with partial code:
+    - A baseline model (e.g., Multiple Linear Regression)
+    - A non-linear model (e.g., Polynomial Regression or Support Vector Regression)
+    - An ensemble model (e.g., Random Forest Regression) that also provides feature importance insights.
-- **Office Hours:** All members must attend for code check-up and demonstration.
+- **Office Hours:** All members must attend the code check-up and demonstration session.

 ### Part II: Presentation